Summary of Significant Accounting Policies

 Recently Issued Accounting Standards

-Management does not believe that any recently issued, but not yet effective accounting standards, when adopted, will have a material effect on the accompanying consolidated financial statements.
+Management does not believe that any recently issued, but not yet effective accounting pronouncements, when adopted, will have a material effect on the accompanying consolidated financial statements.

 The entire disclosure for all significant accounting policies of the reporting entity.